register-dynamics/register-dynamics.co.uk/data-standards.md

 - template: alternating
   sections:
   - template: content
-    content: "Empower your organisation and staff to get the most out of your data by having a data management system you can be confident in.  \n  \nWe offer bespoke data management solutions tailored to your specific needs."
+    content: "Establish clear data standards and guidelines that everybody understands and adheres to.  \n  \nWe offer expert advice and support to develop, implement and maintain ‘best in class’ data standards."
-  image: "/images/Data.svg"
+  image: "/images/Direction.svg"
 - template: heading
   level: 2
   text: Work with us to